Brittani Kline

 Brittani Kline (born May 19, 1991) is an American fashion model.
-She appeared on America's Next Top Model Season 16.
+She is best known for winning cycle 16 of America's Next Top Model.

 Early life and education

 Kline was born on May 19, 1991, in Beech Creek, Pennsylvania.
 She currently lives in Lock Haven, Pennsylvania.

 Career

 America's Next Top Model

-In 2011, at the age of 19, Kline was selected to appear to participate on America's Next Top Model Season 12 of the CW Network reality television show America's Next Top Model in which she competed against thirteen other aspiring models.
+In 2011, at the age of 19, Kline was selected to appear to participate on Cycle 16 of the CW Network reality television show America's Next Top Model in which she competed against thirteen other aspiring models.
 Over her stay, she won three challenges (two individually and one with fellow contestants Kasia Pilewicz and Mikaela Schipani), received one first call-out, six second call-outs and one third call-out.

 Kline garnered some negative attention after an angry confrontation on the set of a photoshoot between her and fellow contestant Alexandria Everett, during the cycle's seventh episode.
 The heated verbal exchange between the two was brought up for discussion during that episode's deliberation by judge Nigel Barker and after being reprimanded by the judges for her behavior, Kline left the set in tears.
 She ultimately landed in the bottom two with fellow contestant Mikaela Schipani (who had appeared for the second consecutive time due to surviving the previous week over Monique Weingart) however she was allowed to remain in the competition.
 Host Tyra Banks notably stated that had she not been outvoted by the other judges, Schipani would have remained in the competition and Kline would be eliminated.
 Kline later apologized for her behavior the following week where fellow contestant Jaclyn Poole was eliminated before the top five departed for Morocco.

 After Kline survived her second bottom two appearance over Hannah Jones, she eventually went on to become the winner of that cycle, winning a US$100,000 contract with CoverGirl Cosmetics, a contract with IMG Models, the cover of Beauty In Vogue and fashion spreads in Vogue Italia and Beauty In Vogue.
 Molly O'Connell was the runner-up upon Kline's win.